Economy of Singapore: Defence

-Energy and infrastructure
+Energy

 Singapore is the pricing centre and leading oil trading hub in Asia.
 The oil industry makes up 5% of Singapore's GDP, with Singapore being one of the top three export refining centres in the world.
 In 2007, it exported 68.1 million tonnes of oil.
 The oil industry has led to the promotion of the chemical industry as well as oil and gas equipment manufacturing.
 Singapore has 70 per cent of the world market for both jack-up rigs and for the conversion of Floating Production Storage Offloading units.
 It has 20 per cent of the world market for ship repair, and in 2008 the marine and offshore industry employed almost 70,000 workers.

 Singapore has limited potential for renewable energy mainly due to its small surface area; solar power holds the greatest potential.
 The government set a target of generating solar power to cover 350,000 households in 2030 that would equal to 4% of the country's electricity demand in 2020.
 As a financial hub, Singapore can play an important role in attracting investment in renewable energy in the entire ASEAN region.

 Real estate

 The Singapore government also owns 90 per cent of the country's land, as well as housing in which 80 per cent of the population lives.
+The Housing and Development Board is Singapore's public housing authority.
+Singapore housing market comprises three main types: public HDB flats (subsidised high-rise), private condominiums (with shared facilities) and landed properties (houses on private land).
+The majority, ~77% of residents live in HDB flats, while private condominiums (17.9%) and landed properties (4.7%) make up the rest.

 In July 2022, a report by Savills revealed that Singapore tied with New York City in recording the highest rental growth rate for luxury homes globally.

+Semiconductor

+The semiconductor industry in Singapore has largely produced low-end chips, for products such as electric cars or smartphones.
+The Singaporean government established Chartered Semiconductor and has also partnered with companies such as Texas Instruments, Hewlett-Packard, and Hitachi to fund semiconductor facilities in Singapore.
+Companies such as GlobalFoundries and Micron have also operated manufacturing facilities in the country.
+Singapore accounts for approximately 10% of global semiconductor output, 5% of global wafer-fabrication capacity, and 20% of global semiconductor equipment production.
+In 2023, GlobalFoundries opened a US$4 billion expansion facility in Singapore, increasing its production capacity and creating approximately 1,000 jobs.